bugladen/NadekoBot/ComprehensiveGuide.md

 ###### Prerequisites:
 1) FFMPEG, Static Build Version (See below) Google Account
 2) Soundcloud Account (if you want soundcloud support)
+- Create a folder in `ffmpeg` in your main windows directory.
+We will use **C:\ffmpeg** (for our example)
-- Download FFMPEG through the link (https://ffmpeg.zeranoe.com/builds/).
+- Download FFMPEG through the link https://ffmpeg.zeranoe.com/builds/ (download static build)
+- Extract it using `7zip` and place the folder `ffmpeg-xxxxx-git-xxxxx-xxxx-static` inside **C:\ffmpeg**
-- Check out this gif to set up `ffmpeg` PATH before reading below http://i.imgur.com/aR5l1Hn.gif *(thanks to PooPeePants#7135)*
+- Before proceeding, check out this gif to set up `ffmpeg` PATH correctly before reading below http://i.imgur.com/aR5l1Hn.gif *(thanks to PooPeePants#7135)*
 - Go to My Computer, right click and select Properties.
 On the left tab, select Advanced System Settings.
 Under the Advanced tab, select Environmental Variables near the bottom.
 One of the variables should be called "Path".
-Add a semi-colon (;) to the end followed by your FFMPEG's **bin** install location (**for example C:\\ffmpeg\\bin**).
+Add a semi-colon (;) to the end followed by your FFMPEG's **bin** install location (**for example C:\ffmpeg\ffmpeg-xxxxx-git-xxxxx-xxxx-static\bin**).
 Save and close.
 - Go to console.developers.google.com and log in.
 - Create a new project (name does not matter).
 Once the project is created, go into "Enable and manage APIs."
 - Under the "Other Popular APIs" section, enable "URL Shortener API".
 Under the "YouTube APIs" section, enable "YouTube Data API".
 Also enable Custom Search Api.